Rakhisharma/marksanalyzing/README.md

-Analyze marks and interest of student to show them there are of Interest.
+Analyze marks and interest of student to show them there area of Interest.